StevenFireRose777/My_C-_learning/README.md

 # My_C-_learning
-A repo that holds all my C++ programs to learn the language
+A repo that holds all my C/C++ programs to learn the language